Reflect on your 2024 year in code

 git branch

-The deleted branch should not appear in the list.
+The deleted branch should no longer appear in the list.

 Remote branches are the branches that live in the remote repository on your VCS.
 Remote branches track the history and changes of the branch over time while ensuring data redundancy.